RILI: Robustly Influencing Latent Intent: User Study

 \p{Participants} We recruited $18$ participants ($4$ female, ages $25 \pm 3.3$ years) from the Virginia Tech community.
 All participants provided informed written consent consistent with university guidelines (IRB $\#20$-$755$).
 We conducted a between-subject design.
 Groups varied along two axes: the robot algorithm (\textbf{SILI} or \textbf{RILI-Transfer}) and the human's latent dynamics (explained below).
 Each user interacted with the robot for $35$ interactions --- the number of interactions was the same for both \textbf{SILI} and \textbf{RILI-Transfer}.

-\p{Procedure} We placed four different colored blocks in the robot's and human's shared workspace: during each interaction the robot pushed these blocks across the table so that they were closer to or farther from the participant (see supplementary video).
+\p{Procedure} We placed four different colored blocks in the robot's and human's shared workspace: during each interaction the robot pushed these blocks across the table so that they were closer to or farther from the participant.
+The robot's actions space was the distance it moved each block towards the participant.
 After the robot finished arranging the blocks the human reached across the table to pick them up and assemble their tower.
 Once the user finished building the tower, the robot recorded the final tower, observed its reward, and reset the blocks.

 Based on our preliminary trials we were concerned that all participants might follow roughly similar latent dynamics.
 More specifically, we thought all participants might build from the bottom up, putting the closest block on the bottom of their tower and the farthest block at the top.
 We therefore encouraged participants to follow three different latent dynamics.
 One group of $6$ participants were instructed to build from the top down; a second group of $6$ were instructed to build from the middle out; and the final $6$ participants were instructed to build from the ends in.
 The robot had trained with partners that built from the top down and middle out (\textit{Trained Dynamics}), but the robot had never interacted with a partner that built from the ends in (\textit{New Dynamics}).
 We note that participants did not exactly follow these instructions: if the blocks were close together, participants made random or personalized decisions on how to assemble the tower.